meghanat/megha_simulator/README.md

 # megha_simulator
+About
-A simple simulator for the Megha Federated Scheduling Framework to enable comparison with other frmaeworks such as Sparrow, Eagle and Pigeon for which simulators already exist.
+A simple simulator for the Megha Federated Scheduling Framework.
+This simulator enables comparison with other frameworks such as Sparrow, Eagle and Pigeon for which simulators already exist.